Healthy Homes Assessment Melrose

 Melrose Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the interior of the building; you have to ensure there is somewhere for rain, surface or ground water and stop it from coming inside.
-When it concerns damp and moisture it’s often what you don’t see that can become a big problem and end up causing the property to suffer and harming your tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about the inside of the building It’s about having to ensure there is somewhere for rain, surface as well as groundwater to move, and also stop it from getting into the building.
+When it concerns damp and moisture it’s typically what you don’t see that can become a big problem that can cause damages to your investment and affecting your tenant’s health.

-Properties that are rented must be equipped with efficient drainage to remove rainwater, storm water and ground water, which includes the proper outfall or runoff.
-Making sure the water has a place to go, and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Rental properties need to have efficient drainage to remove floodwaters, surface water, and ground water, including the proper outfall or runoff.
+Making sure that water has a proper place to go, and that it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.

-Alongside the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between your floor and soil, a ground-water barrier must be installed if it is reasonably practicable to do so.
+In addition to a drainage system to avoid water ingress, if the rental has an enclosed gap between the floor and the soil, a ground-water barrier must be installed if it is reasonably practicable to do so.

-Ground moisture barriers are typically an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from entering the property.
-It also helps in preventing from causing damage to the flooring insulation.
+An underground moisture barrier typically a sheet of polythene that is placed over the ground to prevent any moisture present in the ground from rising into the structure.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection